-The Battle of Armageddon was also discussed in last month's study because it exposes the logical end to which every carnal heart will go.
+Last month, we also discussed the Battle of Armageddon because it exposes the logical end to which every carnal heart will go.
 Every carnal heart would destroy God in order to save itself because the carnal heart loves itself more than it loves God.
-(This is why the wicked have to be annihilated at the end of the 1,000 years God's universe cannot be free of sin until every carnal heart is destroyed.)
+(This is why the wicked have to be annihilated at the end of the 1,000 years.
+God’s universe cannot be free of sin until every carnal heart is destroyed.)
 From birth, our carnal nature stands in opposition to loving God with all our heart, mind and soul.
 (Romans 8:5-7)

 Have you ever found yourself in a sudden and unexpected situation where you were challenged to be honest?
 I have.
 My failures remind me of Paul’s words in Romans 7.
 Even after Paul had been a Christian for 30 years, he wrote: “I do not understand what I do.
 For what I want to do I do not do, but what I hate I do.
 And if I do what I do not want to do, I agree that the law is good.
 As it is, it is no longer I myself who do it, but it is sin living in me.”
 (Romans 7:15–17)

 Have you ever found yourself in an ongoing situation where you tossed and turned with the consequences for being honest?
 I am speaking of situations where dishonesty appears to resolve or make the best of a bad situation.
-Should situations determine our commitment to honesty?
-No.
+Situations should not determine our commitment to honesty.

 Being honest at all costs produces peace and even though there may be serious consequences for telling the truth, there is joy in having done the right thing.
 Honesty may produce an immediate problem, but honesty also enables God to accomplish objectives that go far beyond our knowledge.
-(Remember how Joseph went to prison for refusing to have a sexual affair with Potiphar's wife, only to become the second highest ruler in Egypt?
-Genesis 39)
+Remember how Joseph went to prison for refusing to have a sexual affair with Potiphar’s wife, only to become the second highest ruler in Egypt?
+(Genesis 39:1–23)